-- Provision for future renewal expenses starts at a level consistent with the budgeted expense for the 2017 financial year (adjusted for long-term expectations, where appropriate) and allows for escalation at the assumed expense inflation rate of 7.4% (2015: 6.8%).
-An additional 1% expense inflation is assumed in respect of retail business within the Momentum Retail segment to reflect the impact of the run-off of the closed books. - · Asset management expenses are expressed as an annual percentage of assets under management.
+- Provision for future renewal expenses starts at a level consistent with the budgeted expense for the 2018 financial year and allows for escalation at the assumed expense inflation rate of 6.0% over the planning horizon (three years) where after the inflation rate is derived from market inputs as the difference between nominal and real yields across the term structure of these curves.
+An additional 1% expense inflation is assumed in respect of retail business within the Momentum Retail segment to reflect the impact of the run-off of the closed books. - Asset management expenses are expressed as an annual percentage of assets under management.